-Environmental Education at the Princeton-Blairstown Center
+Environmental Education

 Revised in 2021, the Princeton-Blairstown Center now offers fifteen curriculum-aligned environmental education programs perfect for schools, featuring inquiry-based, hands-on science learning.
 Each program combines outdoor exploration with STEM- and SEL-reinforcing activities to help participants engage more deeply with science and the scientific method.
 Our curriculum is aligned to middle school curriculum standards.
-However, Center staff can help high school teachers plan the use of our outdoor classroom for higher-level, hands-on biology and environmental/earth science classes.
+However, Center staff can help high school teachers plan the use of our outdoor classroom for higher-level, hands-on biology and environmental/ earth science classes.
 (Next Generation Middle School Standards Alignment Indicated)

 Forest Ecology: Plants